RoelVerbelen/Loss-Data-Analytics/chapter1.md

 ---
 title: Introduction to Loss Data Analytics
 description: This is a template chapter.
+Simply for educational purposes.
 ---

 ## Ex 1.1